 There are nearly 200 American Bar Association-accredited law schools in the United States.
-Florida has 12 law schools: Ave Maria School of Law, Naples; Barry University, Orlando; Florida A&M University College of Law, Orlando; Florida Coastal School of Law, Jacksonville; Florida International University College of Law, Miami; Florida State University College of Law, Tallahassee; Nova Southeastern University Shepard Broad law Center, Fort Lauderdale; Stetson University College of Law, St. Petersburg; St. Thomas University School of Law, Miami; Thomas M. Cooley Law School, Riverview; University of Florida Levin College of Law, Gainesville; and University of Miami School of Law, Coral Gables.
+Florida has 11 law schools: Ave Maria School of Law, Naples; Barry University, Orlando; Cooley Law School, Riverview; Florida A&M University College of Law, Orlando; Florida International University College of Law, Miami; Florida State University College of Law, Tallahassee; Nova Southeastern University Shepard Broad law Center, Fort Lauderdale; Stetson University College of Law, St. Petersburg; St. Thomas University School of Law, Miami; University of Florida Levin College of Law, Gainesville; and University of Miami School of Law, Coral Gables.

 Applying to law school is a strategic endeavor that requires time, attention, and careful planning.
 Being proactive and motivated throughout the law school application process will be most advantageous to aspiring law students, as many law schools employ a rolling admissions process that benefits applicants who submit their law school applications early.
 Therefore, you should begin your application process approximately one year before submission of your law school applications.
 Ideally, it would be prudent to submit your law school applications by November or December, if not earlier, regardless of the official deadlines given by the desired law school.
 Thus, you should begin your application process in the previous December to fully address and complete all of the requirements for law school admission, including researching law schools, gathering your letters of recommendations, writing your personal statement, updating your resume, scheduling to take the Law School Admission Test (LSAT), and studying for the LSAT.